thelongcon/thelongcon.github.io/_includes/speakers.md

   <div class="row">
     <div class="col-lg-7">
       <p class="abstract">Badgelife culture involves making custom badges for various events and conferences.
 Though not always, these badges are often electronic.
 Many creators may have ideas, but have never made a custom PCB or custom electronic device.
 This talk is intended to take those who may have played with an Arduino and help them understand the process -- and difficulties -- in turning their idea into a functional badge, along with caveats and suggestions for their first attempt.
 Even if you've never built anything electronic, it's my hope you'll understand what's involved, and maybe be inspired to go forth and build something yourself.
 I'll cover refining your idea for badgelife, realistic projects for a first try, and setting up a timeline.
 Then I'll discuss the steps -- schematic capture, PCB layout, PCB manufacture, PCB assembly (both paid and DIY), and firmware options.</p>
-      <p class="bio">David is a senior engineer and tech lead of the internal Red Team at Google.
+      <p class="bio">Bio: "David is a senior engineer and tech lead of the internal Red Team at Google.
 When not breaking things, he enjoys making electronics and teaching others about security and electronics.
-He has spoken at DEF CON, BSidesLV, BSidesSF, and other events.</p>
+He has spoken at DEF CON, BSidesLV, BSidesSF, and other events."</p>

     </div>
   </div>